 - A stored DTC P0300.

 What Is The Cause Of Engine Misfire – Rough Engine Idle

 The plastic intake manifold, fails to seal and creates a vacuum leak.
 General motors cites, the intake manifold gaskets as the problem and now sells a redesigned part.

 The engine may be running too lean, due to a leaking intake manifold.
 Too lean means too much air and not enough fuel; according to the power control module (PCM) calculation.
-When the engine is cold, not all sensors function.
-As the engine warms up the oxygen sensors report the lean condition.
-To make matter worse adding addition fuel.
+So, when the engine is cold, not all sensors function.
+But, as the engine warms up, the oxygen sensors, report the lean condition.
+To make matter worse adding additional fuel.

 The (L59) engine, is calibrated to use ethanol fuel (E85).
 Due to the low volatility of ethanol, the (PCM) provides higher fuel flow through the injector.
 This may pool on the upper manifold to head gasket material.
 Consequently, over time (usually 12 months and longer), the gasket material may degrade; resulting in an unmetered air leak.
 Manifold warping may be the cause as well.
 Follow instructions on manifold information, to determine if replacement needs to happen.

 To correct this problem, replace the upper intake manifold gaskets, with the teal green gasket material, P/N 89017589.

 NOTE: This gasket is also made by VICTOR # MS16340

-Above all, do not replace the upper intake manifold gaskets with the; original orange gasket material, P/N 17113557.
+Important: Above all, do not replace the upper intake manifold gaskets with the; original orange gasket material, P/N 17113557.
 You don’t want the engine misfire to return.

 Checking Intake Manifold For Warpage

-So, the intake manifold should be checked for excessive warpage; that may cause an uneven clamping pressure of the seal.
-Also, a intake manifold with warpage in excess of 3 mm over a 200 mm area should be replaced.
+So, the intake manifold should be checked for excessive warpage.
+Because, that may cause, an uneven clamping pressure of the seal.
+Therefore, any intake manifold, with warpage in excess of 3 mm over a 200 mm area, should be replaced.

-Always, replace the intake bolts as the seal under the head may leak.
+Always, replace the intake manifold bolts, as the seal under the head may leak.